 When the p53 gene itself is corrupted, however, cells lose a natural safeguard against becoming cancerous.
 Doctors have observed that more than half of human cancer cases involve mutated p53 genes.
 Improperly functioning p53 genes allow cancer to spread faster and become more resistant to treatment.

-If doctors find an effective way to repair or replace mutated p53 genes in cancer cells, it could lead to a radical improvement in the treatment of many types of cancer, including mesothelioma and other asbestos-related cancers.
+Doctors are trying to figure out how to fix or replace damaged p53 genes in cancer cells.
+It could help treat different types of cancer.
 Many researchers believe the emerging science of gene therapy holds the key.

-A gene therapy treatment based on restoring p53 could be safely combined with traditional cancer treatments such as surgery, chemotherapy or radiation therapy to increase the overall effectiveness of the treatment plan.
+A gene therapy treatment on p53 could be safely combined with traditional cancer treatments.
+This may increase the overall effectiveness of the treatment plan.

 The great challenge of gene therapy is to find a reliable way to deliver the tumor-suppressor gene to the cells that need it.
-Researchers have tested a few different DNA-delivery vehicles, or vectors, on several types of cancer, but so far, none of these gene-therapy techniques has been approved by the FDA for mesothelioma treatment.
+Researchers have tried different methods, but none of them has been given the green light from the FDA for mesothelioma treatment.

 Many researchers have tried using genetically engineered viruses to deliver p53 genes to cancer cells.
 Researchers first remove the dangerous viral DNA from the viruses to ensure they cannot cause an infection in the patient.
 Then the researchers inject the altered viruses directly into the tumors.